 Psychodynamic Psychotherapy (PPP) Videoconference

-Distance Learning program to address important foundational psychodynamic concepts and techniques in individual psychotherapy.
+Distance Learning program to address important psychodynamic concepts and techniques in individual psychotherapy.

 CLICK HERE TO REGISTER for Spring 2025: There’s Always Something: Clinical Challenges and Dilemmas